 information about medical investigations e.g. x-rays, MRI, ultrasound, blood tests etc.

 our opinion of your medical condition;

 our recommended treatment plan.

-We store all our files containing your personal and health information in WriteUpp.
-WriteUpp is a medical notes keeping system and stores all the files in encrypted folders and we use Two Factor Authentication to access the files.
-Their files are hosted on secured servers located in the EU.
-You can find out more about how WriteUpp protects your information here.
+We store all our files containing your personal and health information in Cliniko.
+Cliniko is a medical notes keeping system that stores all the files in encrypted folders.
+We use Two Factor Authentication to access the files.
+Cliniko meets or exceeds all regulations of the Australian Privacy Principles, GDPR, PIPEDA, and HIPAA.
+Read more about their data security measures here.

 Health information that you submit to Us by filling in a contact form on the Website, will be deleted from the Website's database within 31 days of when you first submitted it.

 All health information that you submit to Us via email as part of our paid online physiotherapy services is copied to and stored securely as part of your medical notes in Cliniko.
 All emails containing health information are deleted once the information is copied unless the information was not submitted by someone making use of our paid for service.
 If the health information was submitted as part of a general inquiry and the person decides not to make use of our paid for physiotherapy services, we delete the email and health information within 7 days and do not store any of it for longer than is needed to comply with their request.